 Klaserie Private Nature Reserve, comprising 60,000 hectares, is part of the Greater Kruger National Park area and one of the largest privately-owned reserves in South Africa.

-Arriving in South Africa at the end of January, we were set to embark on a two-year African adventure.
-We had recently married in Perth, Australia, and this was a combination of a honeymoon and our ongoing quest to fulfil our travel dreams.
+Arriving in South Africa at the end of January 2020, we were set to embark on a two-year African adventure.
+We had recently married, and this was a combination of a honeymoon and our ongoing quest to fulfil our travel dreams.

-On arrival, we bought our 4×4 Hilux bush camper and set off with the plan of road tripping through South Africa and then heading north into Botswana, Namibia and onwards, traversing the east coast of Africa.
+On arrival, we bought our 4×4 Hilux bush camper and set off with the plan of road-tripping through South Africa and then heading north into Botswana, Namibia and onwards traversing the east coast of Africa.

-As luck would have it, we had arranged a six week house-sit in Prince Albert, in the Western Cape, to break up our road trip.
+As luck would have it, we had arranged a six-week house sit in Prince Albert, in the Western Cape, to break up our road trip.